lmcrean/documentations/readme.md

 - [Implement Google OAuth YouTube Tutorial](https://youtu.be/yO6PP0vEOMc?feature=shared)
     - This tutorial was particularly helpful for implementing Google OAuth. from Tech with Tim.

+## 5.6.
+Personal Acknowledgements

+I would like to thank the following people for their support and assistance in the development of this project:

+- My mentor, Koko, for her patience and support especially with the testing process and helping me understand Django Views.
+- My family and friends for their support and encouragement throughout the project, it really means the world.
+Particularly thank you to my Mother for her endless ability to listen to me even when I'm working through something she doesn't understand.
+- My colleagues at Featherstone High School for providing me with endless inspiration and motivation to keep learning and growing.
+- The Code Institute Slack community for their support and assistance throughout the project, particularly a big thank you to Sean Meade for his help with solving the most mysterious Cloudinary bug, eventually realising that the issue was `whitenoise` middleware in `settings.py`.